jo2lxq/wafl/README.md

+Each device trains a model individually with the local data it has.
+When a device encounters another device, they exchange their local models with each other through the ad hoc communication channel.
+Then, the device aggregates the models into a new model, which is expected to be more general compared to the locally trained models.
+With an adjustment process of the new model with the local training data, they repeat this process during they are in contact.
+Please note that there is no third-party server operated for the federation among multi-vendor devices.

 ## Publications
 \[1\] Hideya Ochiai, Yuwei Sun, Qingzhe Jin, Nattanon Wongwiwatchai, Hiroshi Esaki, "Wireless Ad Hoc Federated Learning: A Fully Distributed Cooperative Machine Learning" in May 2022 (https://arxiv.org/abs/2205.11779).